dr-riz/interviews/rogers/README.md

 There is more than 1 way to slice a bread i.e. entity resolution is possible with different methods:

-- generate readable records
-1. use "verbatim" text comparison of fields:
-a. to detect duplicates
-b. to match across both data with verbatim text comparison of fields
-2. advance record matching using employ machine learning methods

 Scope
 -